Myroslava12/React-Todo-List/README.md

 - Add a task priority;
 - Edit tasks, mark as completed or uncomplated;
 - Delete a task from the task list;
-- View a list of completed tasks or uncomplated.
+- View a list of completed tasks or uncompleted.

 Live demo: https://react--todo-list.herokuapp.com/